zhang9802/PDGPPO/readme.md

-# Generative reinforcement learning for fluid antenna systems design
+# Generative reinforcement learning framework for fluid antenna systems based sensing and communication

 ### This is the codebase for our paper "Generative reinforcement learning framework for fluid antenna systems based sensing and communication".
 ---